All you need to know to use make the Linux kernel support your own hardware.

 - Managing concurrency issues.
 Lock based and lock-less primitives.
 Debugging locks.

-- Torture the serial driver.
-Expose and fix bugs due to concurrency issues.
+- Torture the serial driver using full kernel preemption.
+Expose bugs due to concurrency issues and fix them through locking.

 - How to support a new board.
 How SoCs are supported.